-Many people like Bokashi because it is very easy, and no bad odors, but it does have an odor. it is a vinegar\yeast smell.
+Many people like using the Kitchen Garbage Gobbler because it is very easy, and no bad odors, but it does have an odor. it is a vinegar\yeast smell.

-All that is needed is a Bokashi Bucket with air tight lid, some special Bokashi Dust, and of course, some table scraps.
+All that is needed is a Kitchen Garbage Gobbler, our special EM-Dust, which is wheat bran treated with ‘Effective Microbes’ (EM) and of course, table scraps.

-It is a two buckets system, one inside the other.
+It is a two bucket system, one inside the other.
 The top bucket has holes in it to allow any liquid to drain into the bottom bucket.
 The liquid is called leachate.

-The key component of a successful Bokashi Machine© is the Bokashi Dust and fresh food waste.
+The key component of a successful Kitchen Garbage Gobbler is the EM-Dust and fresh food waste.

 If the food waste has gone bad, for example smell rotten, black mold etc. it will not work.
 It will have “bad” microorganisms in it.

-The Bokashi Dust consists of material inoculated with a special mixture of microbes, variously referred to as ‘effective microorganisms’, ‘friendly microorganisms’, or ‘efficient microorganisms’.
+The EM-Dust consists of material inoculated with a special mixture of microbes, variously referred to as ‘effective microorganisms’, ‘friendly microorganisms’, or ‘efficient microorganisms’.
 These microorganism will caused “white” mold to grow on the food waste.

-Once you have the table scraps, machine and dust you are ready to get started.
+Once you have the table scraps, Gobbler and EM-Dust you are ready to get started.

 If a batch develops a strong putrid smell, it usually it means the bucket contains too large of table scraps, too much liquid or not enough dust.
-The leachate (liquid) will accumulate in the bottom bucket.
-If your table scraps are fruit like apples, excess liquid will need to be drained.
-This leachate can be put down your drain, it will clean your drain pipes just like plumbers helper.
-You may mix it with water and use it immediately with your plants as a more super growth.
+The leachate (EM liquid) will accumulate in the bottom bucket.
+If your table scraps are fruit like apples, excess EM liquid will need to be drained.